fdrmrc/non_matching_test_suite/README.md

 # Non matching test suite

 C++ application showing different coupling strategies via non matching finite element techniques such as robust quadrature rules on mesh intersections in co-dimensione one configurations.
-Numerical experiments are part of the work presented in `[add_final_title and link]`.
+The executables allow to reproduce the numerical experiments presented in the work `[add_final_title and link]`.
-This builds on top of the integration of the `CGAL` (https://www.cgal.org/) into `deal.II` (www.dealii.org).
+This builds on top of the integration of the `CGAL` library (https://www.cgal.org/) into `deal.II` (www.dealii.org).
 Currently, a `deal.II` version greater or equal than `9.4.2` and `CGAL` versions greater than 5.5.2 are required, along with a C++17 compliant compiler.

 ## How to compile and run